Health insurance in South Africa

 The emergency department in South Africa

-The emergency number in South Africa is 107, and your call will be redirected to an emergency call center that brings together the fire department, the police and the ambulance service.
+The emergency number in South Africa is 107, so your call will be redirected to an emergency call center and will involve the fire department, the police and the ambulance service.

 The 112 emergency number can be reached by calling from a cell phone.
 This is a second emergency number that also works in South Africa.
-It will transfer your line to a center that will connect you to the nearest emergency service.
+As a result, it will transfer your line to a center that will connect you to the nearest emergency service.

 What are the top cities for medical treatment in South Africa?

-Medical tourism is also practiced in South Africa, i.e. foreigners come to South Africa for treatment, demanding quality care.
+Medical tourism is also practiced in South Africa.
+Here, we’re talking about foreigners who come to South Africa for medical treatment, demanding quality care.
 Cape Town, Johannesburg, Pretoria and Durban are 4 major South African cities renowned for the quality of their medical treatment.
-Access to care is simpler, follow-up is more professional and healthcare staff are more qualified, with doctors recognized the world over.
-Hospitals are ultra-modern, with state-of-the-art technology.
+Access to care is simpler, follow-up is more professional and healthcare staff are more qualified.
+In fact, these hospitals boast world-renowned doctors.
+They are also ultra-modern, with state-of-the-art technology.

 Some examples of popular hospitals in South Africa